 Parents can use stories to help children learn how to solve problems.
 Stories are fun and unravel different ways of thinking.
 They help children understand the consequences of their actions and how to deal with different types of people.
 Stories inspire creativity and imagination.
 They provide a safe space for children to explore difficult emotions.

-Parents can start conversations about safety, respect, honesty, and responsibility by using stories.
+Using stories, parents can start conversations about safety, respect, honesty, and responsibility.
 Storytelling is an effective way of teaching values to children, as it allows them to connect with the characters and relate to the story.
 Additionally, stories can start a dialogue between parents and children, encouraging communication and understanding.

 Train Emotional Awareness

 Parents can use stories to teach kids to identify, name, and understand their feelings.
 Stories model how characters handle their emotions and better understand how to express themselves.
 Reading stories with parents or caregivers gives them time to talk about the character’s feelings and their own.

 They should give children books focusing on emotions when they are old enough.
 Connor boyack books collection allows kids to explore their feelings in a safe and secure environment.
 Furthermore, books with characters of similar ages or backgrounds help children relate to the story better.
 They learn how people around them handle their emotions.

 Parents should foster a safe environment for kids to express their emotions.
 They should create opportunities for open dialogue, such as regular check-ins and non-judgmental conversations.
 Parents should respect and understand their children’s feelings and validate their experiences without judgment or trying to “fix” them.